 Fire Danger Period

-Burning Off During the Fire Danger Period
+Fire restrictions during the Fire Danger Period

-To burn off during the Fire Danger Period you must obtain a permit to burn from Colac Otway Shire Council.
+To burn during the Fire Danger Period you must obtain a permit from Colac Otway Shire Council.
 Assessment of applications takes around 5 business days to be processed, including an inspection of the proposed burn site to determine if it is safe to burn.
 If you are successful in your application, you must comply with any conditions on the permit, including registering your burn at least 30 minutes before ignition.

 You can download the Permit to Burn Application Form and Frequently Asked Questions(PDF, 420KB) here.